Administration

 Note

-Which fonts are supported by the report engine?
+Which fonts are supported by the Report Engine?

-The supported fonts are listed below:
+The following fonts are supported:

 Arial Black